We hope you enjoy reading this article.

 Now that you have arranged for platforms, SDKs, APIs, and frameworks, you can go ahead with the mobile app UI design.
 You should use the following guides for this:

-13. Code, test, and publish the parental control Android app
+13. Code, test, and publish the Android parental control app

 • Use Android Studio, which is the “Integrated Development Environment” (IDE) of choice for Android developers.